 Extra wipes and diapers – I mentioned this before, but I like to keep several diapers and wipes and night diapers under the passenger seat in my van.

-Baby carriers – I keep a wrap in my diaper bag, but the van is where I keep ALL of my homemade baby carriers.
-I use different wraps for different occasions and circumstances, so I like to have them all available.
+Baby carriers – When I had babies and toddlers, I not only kept a wrap in my diaper bag, but I kept a bag that contained ALL of my homemade baby carriers.
+I use different wraps for different occasions and circumstances, and the van was the logical place to keep them handy and available.

 Small toolbox – we have a cute little toolbox hidden under the 2nd row seat.
 It has a hammer, a screwdriver, needle-nose pliers, gloves, a flashlight, tape, and some odds and ends.
 The toolbox is rarely opened, but everything is there if we need it.
 You wouldn’t necessarily need a real toolbox – a small plastic tub with a lid would work great too!